imagej/imagej.github.io/pages/Clojure_Scripting.md

     need for type-hinting, and some of the burdens involved in handling more complicated data structures, such as those from ImgLib2.

-See the  for information on setting up the Funimage update site.
+See the %Replace% ListOfUpdateSites %Replace% for information on setting up the Funimage update site.

 ### Running Clojure files from the command line